 Fire Hydrants: Under positively dire circumstances, you might need to obtain drinking water from a fire hydrant.
 Of course, breaking into a fire hydrant is illegal and incredibly dangerous.
 These systems contain highly pressurized water with a high likelihood of contamination.
 Still, for the sake of survival, you might want to keep a fire hydrant wrench, a female fire hose connection, and several storage containers on hand.

 Filtering Water: Any time you're harvesting water from an unconventional source, water purification should be your number one priority.
 According to the WHO, boiling kills pathogenic bacteria, viruses, and protozoa.
 Meanwhile, eight drops of 6% sodium hypochlorite bleach are capable of purifying one gallon of water.
-A portable water filtration system will enable you to purify water on the go.
+A portable water filtration system like we illustrated above will enable you to purify water on the go.